devbpatriciocosta/devbpatriciocosta/README.md

 - 🔭 I’m currently working on Front-End and Back-End
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning ReactJS + NodeJS
 - 📫 Reach me bpatriciocosta@gmail.com or https://www.linkedin.com/in/brunopatricioc/
 - ⚡ Developing a WebSite for Challenge do Bem!